 This recipe for candied pecans is pecan halves coated in a sweet cinnamon sugar mixture and baked to crispy and crunchy perfection.
 Candied pecans are perfect for salads, snacking or package them up for a fun homemade gift idea!

-I always enjoy pecans, whether they’re in a rice pilaf, a brussels sprout salad or in pecan pie.
+I always enjoy pecans, whether they’re in a rice pilaf, a brussels sprout salad or in pecan pie bars.
 These glazed pecans are so incredibly delicious, you’ll never be able to eat just one!

 A bowl filled with homemade candied pecans.